 In the first instance the CB shall conduct a risk assessment to determine the impact of the serious event on the current certification status of the certified organization as set out in Part 3 of the Scheme, clause 5.10.
-The elements of section 3 in IAF Information Document (ID) 3 Management of Extraordinary Events or Circumstances Affecting ABs, CABs and Certified Organizations, shall be considered.
-The full remote audit option can only be utilized when the risk of maintaining certification is determined as being low.
+The elements of section 3 in IAF Information Document (ID) 3 Management of Extraordinary Events or Circumstances Affecting ABs, CABs, and Certified Organizations, shall be considered.
+The full remote audit option can only be utilized when the risk of maintaining certification is determined as being low, based on the outcome of the risk assessment.